 Kitchener Parking Overview

 The Waterloo Regional Record reported on the findings of Kitchener’s comprehensive parking study.
-It found that the city has a higher than average parking space requirement for new developments and that only 69% of those spaces are actually used.
-This has prompted the city to consider a review of it’s requirements.
+The city has a higher than average parking space requirement due to new developments.
+However, residents use only 69% of those spaces.
+This has prompted the city to consider a review of its requirements.

 The situation Kitchener is in is a good example of when cities should explore the possibility of shared parking in zones where it will make sense.

-Shared parking might help a city like Kitchener make better use of spaces that aren’t being occupied and reduce the overall requirements for parking in those areas.
+Shared parking might help a city like Kitchener make better use of spaces that aren’t being occupied.
+It can reduce the overall requirements for parking in those areas.
 It could be a win-win for developers and the municipality.
-The addition of technology like license plate recognition, smart meters and sensors, or mobile apps help make shared parking more effective.
+The addition of technology like license plate recognition, smart meters, and sensors, or mobile apps help make shared parking more effective.

 Read the Waterloo Regional Record article here.